-New Zealand is an excellent destination for many things, and it is no secret that many of us long for its high standard of living.
-While visiting this country can give you memorable experiences of its culture and beautiful sights, you can achieve your dream of living in New Zealand by applying to its universities as an international student.
-Typically, choosing to study abroad may be costly and require you to meet specific travel requirements.
+New Zealand is an excellent destination for many things, and it is no secret that many people are drawn to its high standard of living.
+While visiting this country can give you memorable experiences of its culture and beautiful sights, you can also work toward living in New Zealand by applying to its universities as an international student.
+Typically, choosing to study abroad can be costly and requires you to meet specific travel and visa requirements.

-However, financing for your entire education in New Zealand may be optional, as there are options for you to study for free.
-The country has various universities that offer scholarships and government-funded grants to give you an entire ride through college.
-You can even look for special scholarships funded by private institutions or your home country’s government.
-Fully funded awards like the Manaaki New Zealand Scholarships and competitive university scholarships can cover tuition, living expenses, and sometimes even flights, making it possible to study in New Zealand with little to no personal cost.
-Scholars such as Melisa Ika Puspita from Indonesia (Master of Environmental Science at the University of Auckland) and Shirley Gabriella Achieng from Kenya (PhD in Peace and Conflict Studies at the University of Otago) both completed fully funded degrees in New Zealand through the Manaaki program, while Mehak Anish Chopra from India studied a Master of Business and Management at the University of Waikato with a Vice Chancellor’s International Excellence Scholarship that paid partially for tuition and living costs.
+However, you may not always need to pay the full cost of your education yourself.
+New Zealand has various universities that offer scholarships and government-funded grants to help reduce or fully cover study costs.
+You can also look for special scholarships funded by private institutions or your home country’s government.
+Fully funded awards like the Manaaki New Zealand Scholarships can cover tuition, living costs, insurance, establishment support, and travel, while competitive university scholarships usually provide partial tuition support.
+Scholars such as Melisa Ika Puspita from Indonesia (Master of Environmental Science at the University of Auckland) and Shirley Gabriella Achieng from Kenya (PhD in Peace and Conflict Studies at the University of Otago) completed fully funded degrees in New Zealand through the Manaaki program, while Mehak Anish Chopra from India studied a Master of Business and Management at the University of Waikato with a Vice Chancellor’s International Excellence Scholarship that helped with tuition costs.

 This guide walks you through how to follow a similar path, from finding fully funded opportunities to building a winning profile, using real examples of scholarship recipients in New Zealand who turned their study-abroad goals into reality.